THE BEGINNINGS

 THE MOVEMENT GROWS

 Starting in 2018 departments at Belgrade Middle School began to receive training and have time to work on developing the components of a standards aligned system.
 As of December 2019 all middle school departments have received at least initial training on the SBI process and have begun to plan for a standards based report card to be published in the Fall of 2021.
-The majority of department heads in both schools have received training in the PLC process which compliments our work with standards.

 Belgrade administrators were trained in PLC and SBI during 2019.
 This is a critical step as the district has scheduled PLC time each Friday for the first time in history.
 This hour is dedicated to professional development, data analysis and planning that will positively impact student achievement.